ssregibility/Net_RL2/README.md

 # Deeply Shared Filter Bases for Parameter-Efficient Convolutional Neural Networks

-This repository is the official implementation of "Deeply Shared Filter Bases for Parameter-Efficient Convolutional Neural Networks" under submission.
+This repository is the official implementation of "Deeply Shared Filter Bases for Parameter-Efficient Convolutional Neural Networks" that is under submission to NeurIPS 2021.

 In this paper, we present a recursive convolution block design and training method, in which a recursively shareable part, or a filter basis, is separated and learned while effectively avoiding the vanishing/exploding gradients problem during training.